djthorpe/gopi/doc/rpi.md

 # rpi

+The `rpi` package contains the interface to the Raspberry Pi.
+As well as providing you with information about the Raspberry Pi, you can create GPIO and I2C interfaces.

 ## Creating a Raspberry Pi object

 In order to control the Raspberry Pi, you'll need to create a device object